pm67nz/hpc_training/_lessons/007-slurm.md

 ```
 srun --exclusive ../Fortran/simpleMpiF90
 ```
 This command will create the MPI runtime environment need to run the parallel program.
-Passing the `--exclusive` flag will make sure that no other job will be run on the same node.
+Passing the `--exclusive` flag will make sure that no other job will be run on the same node - this can be useful for job performance, but it may also mean longer queuing times and less throughput.

-We can now submit the job using the command
+Submit the job using
 ```
 sbatch run_simplempif90.sl
 ```
-Similar to other schedulers, `stdout` and `stderr` are written into files `slurm-<job number>.out` and `slurm-<job number>.err`.
+Output from `stdout` and `stderr` will be once again written into files `slurm-<job number>.out` and `slurm-<job number>.err`.

 To check if your job is running, use the command
 ```
+squeue -j <job_list> -u <user_list>
-squeue
+squeue --jobs=<job_list> --user=<user_list>
 ```
+You can provide a list of job IDs and user names, which is useful when there are many jobs running.
+The output will show the job state and various basic job specs, such as time spent running, time left with respect to requested wallclock time (via `--time` option), the number of allocated nodes, and CPUs.
+Additional job information can be provided, consult the `squeue` man page to find out more.

 To cancel a job, use
 ```
 scancel <job id>